From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Proofs of the Main Results

 for a universal constant $K>0$.
 In the above,

 and

 We remark that the first inequality controls the order one U-statistic using precisely Bernstein's inequality.

-Now we seek to control these quantities using estimates as in \cite{trillos2017estimating}, with the modification that we allow $f$ to be a function of bounded variation.
-For the $L^\infty$ estimates, by recalling the definition of $\phi,\bar \phi$, replacing the indicator functions with $f$ only costs $\|f\|_{\Lp{\infty}(\M)}$, and so we have
+We seek to control all the above quantities using estimates as in \cite{trillos2017estimating}, with the modification that we allow $f$ to be a function of bounded variation.
+For the $\Lp{\infty}$ estimates, by recalling the definition of $\phi,\bar \phi$, we see that

 On the other hand, in estimating the squared terms, one needs to estimate various integrals of $\phi^2$ and $\bar \phi^2$.
 In the case of $B_2$, after some straightforward expansions we obtain